 - Relevant Keyword Domain Name: SmithBrosAC.com

-As you’ll see in the first example, using the word cheap can be exploitative, especially if your services are not considerably cheaper than other ones in the area.
+As you’ll see in the first example, using the word cheap can be exploitative, especially if your services are not considerably more affordable than other ones in the area.
 Furthermore, the keyword cheap and the suffix .net make your website look spammy and thus unreliable.
-The second example shows how using the relevant keyword AC can be done so in the context of your brand.
-To further discuss picking an HVAC domain name, call us at (800) 353-3409.
+The second example shows how using a relevant HVAC keyword combined with your brand name creates a memorable option.